MohamedTarekq/GgDorker/README.md

 # Demo
 ![Alt text](images/demo.gif)

+## wordlist
+I used two wordlists `dorks.txt` and `OSINT_dorks.txt` If you have a good wordlist feel free to issue pull requests with it! :)

 # Credits

 - This tool was inspired by [@knassar702](https://github.com/knassar702/startpage-parser)'s module.
 Thanks to him for the great idea!